Implementing an agentic AI security structure in the UK

 • An agent that queries HR data should have a read-only view with column-level filtering on personal identifiers.

-• An agent that calls external webhooks must be forced through a proxy so you can log and throttle requests.
+• An agent that calls external webhooks should go through a proxy so you can log and throttle requests.

 Threats to model

-• Confused deputy attacks where the agent is tricked into performing an action on behalf of an attacker.
+• Confused deputy attacks where the agent is tricked into acting on behalf of an attacker.

 • Privilege escalation when temporary tokens are requested and not revoked.